Colonel Hubert Horatio Shirley Morant (1870-1946)

 In letters home, Morant bemoaned being passed over for commanding a Brigade as others around him rose up, however, from his memoirs and later letters, it is clear that he was forever loyal to the men of the ‘Shiny Tenth’.
 He was eventually made a temporary Brigadier in January 1918, taking command of the 3rd Infantry Brigade, and from September that year, the 147th Infantry Brigade, remaining in France until the end of March 1919.

-In the course of the war, Colonel Morant was wounded four times and received the Distinguished Service Order and Bar.
+In the course of the war, Colonel Morant was wounded four times and received the Distinguished Service Order (gazetted 1.1.1917) and Bar (gazetted 1.1.1918).

 The papers of Hubert Morant, Durham County Record Office, D/DLI 7/1230